banch3v/js-web-scraper/README.md

    npm install
    ```

-3. Create a `.env` file and set the target category URL:
+3. Create a `.env` file and set the target category URL and sleeper time to reduce the change of getting flagged:

    ```
    WEBSITE_CATEGORY_URL=<your-category-url>
+   DELAY_BETWEEN_OPERATIONS_MS=10000
    ```

 4. Adjust the logic in `product-scraper.js` and `category-scraper.js` as needed.